vivekvenkris/fitorbit/README.md

 # Installation

 For most people, running `install.sh` should do the work.
 If it doesn't, read futher.

 # Dependencies

 The package already includes the `dialog` and `sla` libraries that are needed.
-If you already have these installed previously, make sure they are present in the `LIBRARY_PATH` environment variable, and directly compile `fitorbit`.
+If you already have these installed previously, make sure they are present in the `LIBRARY_PATH` environment variable, and remove their corresponding `make` lines from `install.sh`.

 fitorbit also depends on `pgplot` and its corresponding environment variables: `PGPLOT_DIR`, `PGPLOT_DEV` and `PGPLOT_FONT` should be set before installation.